croberts27/goblin-runner/README.md

 ## Description

 Snail Runner i
 s a 2D side scrolling platformer game built using Pygame in Python.

+## Install
+Clone this repo and make sure you have Python 3 installed, pygame, and a Python IDE (I use Pycharm)

 ## Credits